Getting started

 Last Light authenticates as a GitHub App, not a personal account.
 It generates short-lived installation tokens (expire in ~1 hour) using your App's private key.
 Every action — comments, labels, PR reviews — shows up as coming from the bot, not you.

-The MCP server handles token generation and refresh automatically.
+The harness handles token generation, refresh, and per-workflow downscoping automatically (see permission profiles below).
 For git operations inside sandboxes, a credential file is synced before each command.

 What's the difference between webhook mode and cron mode?